Teen Substance Use Problems: Choosing a Treatment ProgramSkip to the navigation

-The program you choose for your teen needs to view substance abuse as a primary disease and not as a symptom.
+The program you choose for your teen needs to view substance misuse as a primary disease and not as a symptom.
 Your teen needs to have a comprehensive evaluation to determine the level of substance use and the presence of psychiatric or medical conditions.

 If you need to place your teen in a treatment program, look for one that has the following components.

-- Education: Treatment for teen substance abuse needs to include a way for your teen to continue his or her education.
+- Education: Treatment for teen substance misuse needs to include a way for your teen to continue his or her education.
 If remedial work is needed, providing techniques that allow maximum achievement for the teen will help boost his or her self-confidence.

 - Parental involvement: Most likely, family therapy will be part of the treatment.
 But you also need to provide support and encouragement for your teen both during and after the program.